tomcl/visual2.github.io/guide.md

 ## Syntax

-Each assembley source line consists of *words* separated by whitespace, `,` or `;`.
+Each assembly source line consists of *words* separated by whitespace, `,` or `;`.
 Additional spaces or tabs between or before words are ignored.
 Unlike many assemblers initial space has no significance.
 Each line startes, optionally, with a label.
 If the second word is a valid op-code then the first word will be interpreted as a label, otherwise it must be an op-code.

 ```
-[Label] OPCODE operand1, operand2, operand3 [ ; comment ]
+[Label] OPCODE operand1, ... , operandn [ ; comment ]
 ```